 - Run Qt Settings again, this time it will load with the Gtk-theme.

-- Now you want to go over to the Fonts tab, and change the font style to Regular, otherwise all menus will appear bold and italic due to some weird bug.
+- Now you want to go over to the Fonts tab, and change the font style to Regular, otherwise all menus might appear bold and italic on some systems, due to some weird bug.

 - Close Qt Settings, and Start Scrivener